makandra/spreewald/README.md

         Message body goes here.
         """

-  You can skip lines in the header, of course.
+  You may skip lines in the header, of course.
 Note that the mail body is only checked for _inclusion_.
 That means you can only test a prefix of the body.
-The subject can also be a prefix.
+The subject may also be a prefix.

 * **When I follow the (first|second|third)? link in the e?mail**

-  Only works after you have retrieved the mail using "Then an email should have been sent with:"

 * **Then no e?mail should have been sent**